George Denholm: Post war

-Denholm returned to the family business, J & J Denholm, and in the 1950s was briefly a member of Bo’ness Municipal Council.
+After the war Denholm returned to the family shipping agency, John Denholm & Co Ltd, based in Bo’ness and later Grangemouth.
+This firm was separate from the larger shipping and logistics company J & J Denholm (The Denholm Group), with which he is sometimes incorrectly associated in secondary sources.
+In the 1950s he served briefly on Bo’ness Municipal Council.
 He married Betty Tooms in 1939.
 They had two sons and two daughters.